vegawidget/altair/README.md

 **Altair** shall refer to the Python package; the lower-case word **altair** shall refer to this R package.

+This version of the R package supports Python Altair version 4.1.0.

 ## Example

 This example is discussed in detail in our [getting started